tungpham142/personal-webpage/content/home/experience.md

   date_end = ""
   description = """

-  * Work in team to develop and maintain the company internal system, which is used to control and manage workflow within the company.
+  * Work with the development team to develop and maintain the company internal system, which is used to control and manage workflow within the company.

-  * Improve the performance in tracking errors by leading the effort to build the dashboard and monitoring feature.
+  * Increase the performance in tracking and debugging errors by leading the effort to build the dashboard and monitor feature, a tool to visualize data and create alerts for defects.
-  * Responsible for initial research on requirements, design and implement the features.
+  * Research, design, and implement new features based on detailed specifications of requirements.

   """